fralau/mkdocs-macros-plugin/webdoc/docs/troubleshooting.md

     Also, check that your version of mkdocs is sufficiently up-to-date.

-What happens if a variable or object is unknown?
+What happens if a variable is undefined?
 --------------------------------------

+_New on 0.6.4._

-The default behavior is called **keep** (DebugUndefined):
+The default behavior in case of undefined variable is called **keep** (DebugUndefined):

 1. Unknown variables are rendered as is (`{{ foobar }}` will be printed as such if `foobar` is undefined).
-2. Any other cases (notably unknown attribute, function or object) will cause the page to **fail** (be rendered with an error message plus the traceback).
+2. Any other cases (notably unknown attribute or function call) will cause the page to **fail** (be rendered with an error message within the page plus the traceback).

 !!!
-Tip Compatibility with other plugins
+Tip Motivations for default behavior
     There were two reasons for adopting this behavior:

-    1. This reduces cognitive overhead in case of misspelled variable.
+    1. This "debug" mode reduces cognitive overhead in case of misspelled variable.
        Anyone will be able to detect this error (it is better having an odd jinja2 statement in the page than having a "blank" that is likely to go unnoticed)
     2. Other plugins than
        mkdocs-macros make use of jinja2 variables (as specified in the config file).
-In this way, mkdocs-macros will not "eat up" those variables and give other plugins a better chance to work.
+In this way, mkdocs-macros will not "eat up" those variables; it will give other plugins a better chance to work.

 You may alter this behavior with the `on_undefined` parameter in mkdocs_macros section of the config file (`mkdocs.yaml`):